From our 2005 Annual Report

 When I think about all of you out there who support our work I envision that support as a metaphor of our standing side by side, arms linked around the perimeter of our beautiful peninsula.
-Holding on tight, in a collective embrace of this place, protecting what we love for all who come after us. –Carolyn Faught, Communications Director
+Holding on tight, in a collective embrace of this place, protecting what we love for all who come after us. –Carolyn Faught, Senior Writer and Donor Loyalty Specialist

 This essay was published in our 2005 Annual Report.